 Education & Youth Director:

 Julie joined the professional staff of EBJC in July 2014.
-As Education and Youth Director for the EBJC, Julie serves as the principal of the Hebrew School and oversees the advisors for EBJC’s youth groups.
+As Education and Youth Director for the EBJC, Julie serves as the principal of the Kesher Jewish Learning Program and oversees the advisors for EBJC’s youth groups.
 Julie takes a leadership role in teen learning and Shabbat and holiday programming for our youth.
 Julie is currently the Advisor for the Kadima youth group (grades 6 through 8) and the Bar/Bat Mitzvah Instructor, in addition to her other responsibilities.
 Julie is enthusiastic and derives great delight in working with all ages.
 Her expertise in differentiation and experiential and informal education complement our already impressive supplemental school curriculum.

 Julie grew up in Shaker Heights, Ohio and graduated from Wesleyan University with a Bachelor of the Arts in Education Policy Studies, a unique, interdisciplinary major.
 She received her Masters of the Arts from Teachers College, Columbia University in Computers in Education.
 Julie holds certification for elementary education, which includes grades from nursery through eighth, and Social Studies from kindergarten through twelfth grades.
 She has taught in a variety of educational settings, including both public and private schools, in New York, California and New Jersey.
 Prior to joining the East Brunswick Jewish Center, Julie taught at Golda Och Academy in West Orange for twelve years.

-In addition to her work at Golda Och Academy, Julie taught sixth grade Torah reading and Kitah Bet/2nd grade Sunday school, as well as serving as the advisor for USY and Kadima youth groups for several years.
+In addition to her work at Golda Och Academy, Julie taught sixth grade Torah reading and Kitah Bet/2nd grade Sunday school, as well as serving as the Advisor for USY and Kadima youth groups for several years.